-FIGURE 15: COMPARISON OF THREE 95% CONFIDENCE INTER-VAL OF INFILL CRITERIA COMBINATIONS 4.1 Optimization results The first optimization run was conducted with infill criteria probabilities $(w_E, w_P, w_N) = (3, 1, 1)$.
+4.1 Optimization Results.
+The first optimization run was conducted with infill criteria probabilities ( $w_E$ , $w_P$ , $w_N$ ) = (3, 1, 1).
 Because of the stochastic nature of both the infill criteria selection and the surrogate model structure as well as the evolutionary algorithm for solving the optimization problem, the optimization was repeated five times.
 The optimization process can be seen in Fig. 13.
 The figure shows only iterations, that satisfy all of the constraints and have a converged highly throttled operating point.
-It can be seen, that neither the baseline geometry nor one of the 100 randomly generated members for the initial dataset, are satisfying all of the constraints.
+It can be seen that neither the baseline geometry nor one of the 100 randomly generated members for the initial dataset satisfies all of the constraints.
 Moreover, the first member that fulfills all of the constraints can be found after approximately 300 iterations.
 Besides the objective decrements, a confidence interval with a 95% level is shown.
-It can be seen, that the confidence interval is wide in the early phase and narrow in the late phase of the optimization.
-Possible reasons are the strong dependence of the objective process on the infill criteria selection, which are depending on the selected criteria.
-During the ongoing optimization, the ratio of the selected infill criteria is converging to the predefined probability distribution, hence the confidence interval is decreasing.
+It can be seen that the confidence interval is wide in the early phase and narrow in the late phase of the optimization.
+Possible reasons are the strong dependence of the objective decrement on the infill criteria selection, which is in the early phase very different from the defined selection criteria.
+During the ongoing optimization, the ratio of the selected infill criteria converges to the predefined probability distribution; hence, the confidence interval decreases.
 Besides that, all objective decrements are not fully converged within the iteration limit.
 This motivates to investigate different infill criteria probabilities.
-The comprehensive study is shown in Fig. 14.
-The convergence trajectories with only one kind of surrogate model $(w_E, w_P, w_N) = (0, 0, 1), (w_E, w_P, w_N) = (0, 1, 0)$ and $(w_E, w_P, w_N) = (1, 0, 0)$ are shown with squares as symbol, combinations of two different surrogate models $(w_E, w_P, w_N) = (1, 1, 0), (w_E, w_P, w_N) = (1, 0, 1)$ and $(w_E, w_P, w_N) = (0, 1, 1)$ are visualized by circles and those combining three $(w_E, w_P, w_N) = (3, 1, 1), (w_E, w_P, w_N) = (1, 3, 1)$ and $(w_E, w_P, w_N) = (1, 1, 3)$ are plotted using diamonds.
-No further combinations were conducted.
-In addition, the confidence interval is shown.
-It can be seen, that the convergence behaviour